bcarruthers/garnet/README.md

 ### Replay debugging

 If you can write logic where your game state is fully determined by the sequence of incoming messages, you can log these messages and replay them to diagnose bugs.
-This works best if you can isolate the problem to a single actor, such as observing incorrect state or incorrect outgoing messages given a reasonable input sequence.
+This works best if you can isolate the problem to a single actor, such as observing incorrect state or incorrect outgoing messages given a correct input sequence.

 ### Message ordering